Hatching Guide

 Humidity is the MAIN CAUSE of poor hatch rates.
 Setting your incubator at 35-40% allows your chicks to thrive without drowning in liquid from the humidity being too high.

 At hatch, you can increase humidity to 50-60%.
-However, this should happen naturally as the chicks begin to hatch.
-Keep it simple.
+However, this should also happen naturally as the chicks begin to hatch.
+Expect humidity to rise to 70-80% during a hatch.

 -